bufbuild-ru/docs/docs/migration-guides/migrate-v2-config-files/index.md

 :::

-After migration, run `buf build` and `buf lint` in the root of your repository to make sure everything works.In v2 configurations, we've added the `PACKAGE_NO_IMPORT_CYCLE` rule to the `STANDARD` lint category.
+After migration, run `buf build` and `buf lint` in the root of your repository to make sure everything works.

+In v2 configurations, we've added the `PACKAGE_NO_IMPORT_CYCLE` rule to the `STANDARD` lint category.
 The tool ignores this rule during migration by disabling it in the generated `buf.yaml` file, but you should test whether your workspace passes the rule by removing the declaration and rerunning `buf lint`:

 ```yaml{5,6}
 version: v2